rikvanriel/kiwiclient/README.md

 ## Demo code

-The following demo programs are provided to you to play with:
+The following demo programs are provided.
+Use the `--help` argument to see all program options.

-* `kiwirecorder`: record audio to WAV files, with squelch
+* `kiwirecorder`: Record audio to WAV files, with squelch.
+* `kiwiwfrecorder`: Prints various waterfall statistics.
-* `kiwifax`: decode radiofax and save as PNGs, with auto start, stop, and phasing
+* `kiwifax`: Decode radiofax and save as PNGs, with auto start, stop, and phasing.
+* `kiwiclientd`: Plays Kiwi audio on sound cards (real & virtual) for use by programs like fldigi and wsjtx.
+    Implements hamlib rigctl network interface so the Kiwi freq & mode can be controlled by these programs.
+* `kiwi_nc`: Command line pipeline tool in the style of `netcat` (unfinished).

+The `Makefile` contains numerous examples of how to use these programs.

 ## IS0KYB micro tools